Natural Swimming Pools- an article by Michael Littlewwod

 The pleasure of using natural water once again for bathing and swimming is now available to many people, whether it is in the privacy of their own home or publicly at a hotel, a park, or any recreational center in the mountains or at the seaside!
 They are sheer bliss in which to swim and a joy to see.

 How it all began The original concept was developed in Austria by a number of people, who were very conscious of the health benefits of bathing in natural waters found at spas and hydro places.
-It was not until 1985 that the idea was commercially developed by an Austrian image3based company, called Biotop, by the founder Peter Petrich who conceived the idea of a self-cleaning biosystem for swimming ponds.
+It was not until 1985 that the idea was commercially developed by an Austrian based company, called Biotop, by the founder Peter Petrich who conceived the idea of a self-cleaning biosystem for swimming ponds.
 These have been favored by many European homeowners and have also become very popular in hotels and resorts.
 Biotop was followed by Bionova of Germany, who planned and executed the first public pool in 1998, with considerable success.
 Biotop and Bionova were followed by Bioteich of Switzerland and during this period there were several other companies who undertook the building of natural swimming pools.
 More than 1000 pools have now been built in Austria, Germany and Switzerland by many contractors.
 Each one has something unique to offer with their individual systems but all are variations on the same theme.
 As part of my philosophy of ecological design I had for some time been looking for an alternative to chemical swimming pools.
 A visit to the Biotop company in Vienna early in 2000, where I studied their system, resulted in bringing the concept back to this country.
 The first natural swimming pool was built in September 2001 for a client of mine near Newent in Gloucestershire.

 How they work Natural swimming pools, are a chemical free combination of swimming area and aquatic plant garden.
 The swimming area merges with the planted area, creating an environment that is intertwined and mutually dependent on one another.
 These ecologically balanced, self-cleaning swimming pools combine the natural cleaning properties of plants with filtration and skimming systems so that there is no need for harmful chemicals or intensive sand filtration.